r0hitk/binarySearching/README.md

 # binarySearching
-My version of Binary Search using the C language.
+My version of Binary Search using Java.